rackerlabs/technical-blog/_posts/2020-04-20-get-ready-to-conga-3-new-solutions-that-build-on-the-salesforce-platform.md

 ### ActionGrid: actionable views into Salesforce data

-Sales reviews their forecasts at the end of each week to make sure management is addressing every deal correctly.
-Sales operations is charged with creating a very specific output at the end of each call, typically taking them hours or even the entire weekend to make sure the output is correct and formulated correctly.
+The Sales team reviews their forecasts at the end of each week to ensure that management is addressing every deal correctly.
+Sales operations must create a specific output at the end of each call, typically taking hours or even the entire weekend to verify the output is correct and formulated correctly.

-With ActionGrid, sales operations can quickly change the data in their reports, including mass updates, multi filter, formulas, batch actions, and conditional formatting, even while on a call!
-Even better, once the data is updated, paired with the power of Conga Composer, sales reps can export each report with a click of a button.
+With ActionGrid, sales operations can quickly change the data in their reports, including mass updates, multi filter, formulas, batch actions, and conditional formatting, even while on a call.
+Once the data is updated and paired with the power of Conga Composer, sales reps can export each report with a click of a button.

 ### Consider Conga

 Conga now offers various certification programs to help recognize leaders in the industry.
-In a competitive market, there is no better way to add value to our clients then by keeping up to date with new tools and technology.
-Maintaining certifications ensures that we know how to leverage Salesforce strategically to improve our clients processes, and focus on our Process First.
+In a competitive market, there is no better way to add value to clients than by keeping up to date with new tools and technology.
+Maintaining certifications ensures that Rackspace know how to leverage Salesforce strategically to improve client processes, and focus on the Process First.
 Technology Second.® methodology.
-At RelationEdge we value certifications, and we now have a large number of consultants across all regions with Conga Composer, Conga ActionGrid, and Conga Contract certifications.
-Everyone knows time is money and with the help of products like Conga’s, we can save your users’ time, streamline the process and remove inconsistencies with your deliverables.
+Rackspace values certifications, and now has many consultants across all regions with Conga Composer, Conga ActionGrid, and Conga Contract certifications.
+Everyone knows time is money and with the help of products like Conga’s, Rackspace can save your users’ time, streamline the process and remove inconsistencies with your deliverables.

-Are you interested in learning more about how RelationEdge’s consultants can help you and your business?
+Are you interested in learning more about how Rackspace consultants can help you and your business?
 Reach out today for a free business process review and estimate.